rynereger/rtd-tutorial/docs/source/index.rst

 Navajo Nation Site Suitability Tool

-This serves as the first step to choosing where to create a utility scale solar project in the Navajon Nation.
+Tribal lands hold an estimated 6.5% of the total national utility-scale solar technical potential in the contiguous United States.

 **Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.